 **Remember, your kids are watching and they will do what you do!

-If you are looking for a good book that will help you make sure you openly communicate instead of letting things build up and then explode, I would highly recommend the book, Love and Respect: The Love She Most Desires; the Respect He Desperately He Needs by Emerson Eggerichs.
+If you are looking for a good book that will help you openly communicate instead of letting things build up and then explode, I would highly recommend the book, Love and Respect: The Love She Most Desires; the Respect He Desperately He Needs by Emerson Eggerichs.

 The basis of the book is this: when a woman doesn’t feel loved, she struggles to respect her husband.
 When a husband doesn’t feel respected, he struggles to love his life well.